Blog

 Feature Instagram Reels Instagram Stories Instagram Posts

-Length Up to 90 seconds Up to 15 seconds/slide Up to 60 seconds for videos
+Length Up to 3 minutes (previously 90 seconds), though optimal length remains under 60 seconds for engagement.
+Up to 60 seconds/slide Up to 60 seconds for videos

 Visibility Public to everyone on Instagram Visible to your followers for 24 hours Visible to your followers and anyone else who visits your profile